-For the treatment of erectile dysfunction using on-demand tadalafil, the recommended dose of tadalafil is 10 mg taken prior to anticipated sexual activity and with or without food.
+The recommended dose of tadalafil is 10 mg taken prior to anticipated sexual activity and with or without food.
 There is limited clinical data on the safety of tadalafil in patients with severe hepatic impairment (Child-Pugh Class C); if prescribed, a careful individual benefit/risk evaluation should be undertaken by the prescribing physician.
 There are no available data about the administration of doses higher than 10 mg of tadalafil to patients with hepatic impairment.

-Once-a-day dosing of tadalafil both for the treatment of erectile dysfunction and benign prostatic hyperplasia has not been evaluated in patients with hepatic impairment; therefore, if prescribed, a careful individual benefit/risk evaluation should be undertaken by the prescribing physician (see sections 4.4 and 5.2).
+Once-a-day dosing has not been evaluated in patients with hepatic impairment; therefore, if prescribed, a careful individual benefit/risk evaluation should be undertaken by the prescribing physician (see sections 4.4 and 5.2).

-Men with diabetes

-Dose adjustments are not required in diabetic patients.
+Men with diabetes Dose adjustments are not required in diabetic patients.